John A. Lee: Early political career

 So after the 1928 election, Lee took a job managing the Palace Hotel in Rotorua (though he did not drink) for Ernest Davis.

 In the 1931 election, Lee won the electorate of Grey Lynn, having controversially defeated another former MP, Fred Bartram, for the Labour nomination.
 The major political issue of the day was the Great Depression, and Lee played a significant role in the formulation of Labour's economic policies.
 Lee also wrote his first novel, Children of the Poor — the book was largely autobiographical, and was a considerable success.
-The book argued that poverty generated crime and vice, and that only a socialist program could solve society's problems.
+The book argued that poverty generated crime and vice, and that only a socialist programme could solve society's problems.
 He produced a sequel The Hunted in 1936.
 In the early 1930s Lee served on the Auckland Rugby League's board and later served as chairman.
 In 1935, he was awarded the King George V Silver Jubilee Medal.

 Lee caused ructions in the Auckland Labour Party ahead of the 1935 mayoral election.
 He incited a selection controversy after the Labour Party selected local businessman Joe Sayegh over prominent lawyer and MP Rex Mason at the behest of Auckland Labour Representation Committee executive Fred Young.
 Sayegh was regarded as a competent city councillor and respectable individual, but he was given little chance of defeating Citizens Committee candidate Ernest Davis (Lee's former employer).
 As Young had also been employed by Davis for many years, Lee and several other Labour MPs asserted that Young had been bribed by Davis to make certain the selection of a weak Labour mayoral candidate for the mayoralty.Lee agitated against Sayegh's campaign and tried to discredit him, labeling him as a "dumb wop fellow who could not even speak English".
 Despite Lee's interference, Sayegh polled better than anticipated in the election, losing to Davis by only 363 votes and topping the poll in the council vote where Labour secured a majority.